 Gelman, Jon L., Workers’ Compensation Benefits for Long COVID, Workers' Compensation Blog (Dec.
 10, 2021), https://workers-compensation.blogspot.com/2021/09/workers-compensation-benefits-for-long.html

 Gelman, Jon L., Workers’ Compensation Benefits for Long COVID (September 17, 2021).
 Workers' Compensation Blog, Updated August 20, 2022, Available at SSRN: https://ssrn.com/abstract=3935762 (Earlier version)

 "The World Health Organization (WHO) created the ICD-10 code, U09.9, which is being proposed to be adopted into ICD-10-CM (the United States’ version of the classification system) without modification.
 WHO named it, ‘Post COVID-19 condition, unspecified,’ and their instructional note says, “this optional code serves to allow the establishment of a link with COVID-19.
 This code is not to be used in cases that still are presenting COVID-19.”

 "There will be an instruction to “Code first the specific condition related to COVID-19, if known, such as chronic respiratory failure, J96.1-, loss of smell and taste, R43.8.”
-The expected implementation date is October 1, 2021."
+The implementation date was scheduled for October 1, 2021."
+See ICD10Data.com

 A grassroots support/advocacy group has emerged for long-COVID patients, Survivor Corps.
 The group claims over 150,000 members.